chaojy/viz_and_eda/viz_ii.md

   theme(legend.position = "none")
 ```

-So now you have these three plots that have fundamental differencs. you
+So now you have these three plots that have fundamental differences. you
 can’t use facet to organize and present together But, you can use
 patchwork.
 Can do a lot with this - go to patchwork webpage to learn
 more